Entropy-based models to randomize real-world hypergraphs: Results

-Upon considering that $p_0\xrightarrow[]{N\to+\infty}e^{-h}$, evaluating it in correspondence of $h_r^\text{RHM}=1/2$ returns the value $1/\sqrt{e}\simeq 0.606$: in words, the resolution threshold ensures the likelihood of observing any, two parallel hyperedges to be almost half of the probability of each, single hyperedge to be empty, hence suggesting that getting rid of parallel hyperedges is `easier' than getting rid of empty ones.\\
+Evaluating $p_{\parallel}\xrightarrow[]{N\to+\infty}e^{-2h}$ in correspondence of $h_m^\text{RHM}\lesssim\ln L\simeq 6.907$ returns the value $1/L^2=10^{-6}$ (see \textcolor{black}{panel a} of Fig.~\ref{fig3}): in words, the aforementioned, critical value causes the likelihood of observing any two parallel hyperedges to be almost the square of the probability for each single hyperedge to be empty (i.e. $1/L$, see the comments under Eq.~\ref{eq:f_th_rhm}).

+As the overlaps between pairs of hyperedges cannot be treated as i.i.d. random variables, evaluating the probability of observing at least one pair of parallel hyperedges forces us to proceed in a purely numerical fashion.
+Calculating $P(N_{\parallel}>0)$ in correspondence of $p_m^\text{RHM}=h_m^\text{RHM}/N\lesssim\ln L/N\simeq 0.023$ returns the value $0.6$ (see the \textcolor{black}{panel b} of Fig.~\ref{fig3}).\\